Office of Research

-Caplenor Faculty Research Award Committee
+Caplenor Faculty Research

 The Caplenor Faculty Research Award, established in 1984 in honor of the late Dr. Charles Donald Caplenor, former Associate Vice President for Research and Dean of Instructional Development, is awarded annually to one member of the faculty of Tennessee Tech University for outstanding research accomplished while employed at the University.
 (Read more about Dr. Caplenor)